GoMarck/assembler/README.md

     117d:       48 89 45 f8             mov    %rax,-0x8(%rbp)
     1181:       b8 00 00 00 00          mov    $0x0,%eax
 ```
 I manually parsed its assembly instructions and simply simulated the state of its CPU and memory.
-And it has been success.
+And it run success and verified.
-## TODO List
-Based on the features we have implemented, we want to implement these features in the future:
-- ~~Find a favorite C style guide and follow it.~~
-- ~~We need a story folder to place some design documents.~~
-- ~~Find a C ut framework to test the codes.~~
-- ~~Refactor the project to make the hierarchy more reasonable.~~
-- ~~Implement an instruction set string parsing state machine.~~
-- Implement SRAM cache function.
-- Implement MMU(Memory Manager Unit) function.
-- Implement the linking function.

-Our next target is implement the codes as follow:
+Another C codes is shown as below:
 ```c
 #include <stdint.h>